BrandiATMuhkuh/boundary/README.md

 - [x] get a domain and try it with supabase pay as you go: https://boundary.quest
 - [ ] Decide on a license (boundary) for this project.
 It should be OSS but not necessarily allow commercial use
 - [ ] Ask on landing page (or somewhere else) for donation
+- [ ] Setup docker on windows for local development.
+Don't forget to write down steps